 How does a business know if it needs workspace virtualization?

 Although workspace virtualization offers many benefits to small businesses, it's not the right solution for every company.
 A small business's decision of whether to employ workspace virtualization depends on individual requirements, such as the number and type of users, and IT capabilities.

 "Complexity is a major driver for implementing workspace-virtualization technologies," Donahue said.
 "In most cases, as a small business grows past a few hundred users, meeting those users' expectations can grow more challenging."

 There is also the issue of remote workers, for whom businesses may be looking at desktop virtualization solutions that offer flexibility, he said.
 "In most cases, the added personalization and security benefits that workspace virtualization can offer for these deployments make the investment worthwhile."

 IT strategy is also increasingly being driven by the need to keep users satisfied and productive, Donahue said.
 Workspace virtualization can help businesses that fall into this category.
 "IT departments that are having trouble keeping up with the demand from users can use workspace virtualization as a springboard for improving how IT services are managed," he said.

 This is especially the case for small businesses with limited IT staff and budget.

-"Many smaller companies don't have dedicated IT staff to deal with the daily issues of a traditional physical desktop deployment," Stone said.
+"Many smaller companies don't have dedicated IT staff to deal with the daily issues of traditional physical desktop deployment," Stone said.
 "There are many desktop or software-as-a-service options available to small businesses that remove the support burden from the organization and turn it into a predictable service fee that is easy to budget for.
 Small businesses that have a mobile workforce and little to no internal IT support are perfect candidates for these options."